Learning from Delayed Feedback in Games via Extra Prediction: Algorithm

 In Eq.~\eqref{WOFTRL_2}, the following relation is satisfied;

 By definition, we evaluate the time-delayed terms as

 By substituting these into Eq.~\eqref{WOFTRL_3}, we obtain

 In the RHS, the first term corresponds to the vanilla FTRL without time delay and is $O(1)$.
-Here, it is known that predicting future rewards enhances performance in terms of regret and convergence.
+Here, it is known that predicting future rewards enhances performance in terms of social regret and convergence.
 Since $\delta\bs{u}_{i}^{t}$ in the second term shows the time derivative of rewards and is $O(\eta)$, it pushes ahead the time $t$ in $\bs{u}_{i}^{t}$.
 Thus, if its coefficient is positive ($n-m>0$), the second term contributes to predicting a future reward and is expected to improve performance.
 In addition, we remark that an optimistic weight $n$ and time delay $m$ conflict with each other.
-Finally, the third term is a prediction error which only depends on $\delta\delta\bs{u}_{i}^{t}$ for some $t$ and is $O(\eta^{2})$.
-This term is negligible if $\eta$ is sufficiently small.
+Finally, the third term is a prediction error which consists of the accumulation of only $\delta\delta\bs{u}_{i}^{t}$ and is $O(\eta^{2})$.
+Thus, this term is negligible if $\eta$ is sufficiently small.